Ryobi P3240 Review

 Our Analysis and Test Results

 Two things set the Ryobi P3240 apart from the other models in the class of cordless wet/dry vacs.
 One, it delivers on the implied promise that it will efficiently and effectively clean both wet and dry messes.
 Two, it's competitively priced.
-While the vacuum is compact, we prefer models that store their attachments and hose internally as they are more streamline and easier to store.
-More disappointing though is the machine's lack of a long-lasting battery and a HEPA filter.
+While the vacuum is compact, we prefer models that offer internal storage for their attachments and hose as they are more streamlined and easier to manage.
+More disappointing, though, is the machine's lack of a long-lasting battery and a HEPA filter.
 That said, while it's running, there isn't much that this machine can't suck up in a hurry.

 Performance Comparison